vault27/Foundation/paloalto.md

 - NAT
 - Flow control

+## PAN-OS naming convention

+- The first number indicates the major version number, the second one indicates the minor version number and the last one indicates the maintenance release version.
+For instance, 10.1.10 means that it is a release from major version 10, minor version 1 and maintenance release 10
+- Each maintenance release is cumulative, that means it contains all the fixes from all the previous maintenance releases.
+10.1.10 contains all fixes from 10.1.0.
+- The higher the maintenance release version number is, the more mature the version is
+- Major version and minor version numbers are to distinguish the amount of features : PAN-OS 10.0 will have more features than PAN-OS 8.1, there is no relation to the software stability

 ## Bootstraping

 Bootstrap allows you to automatically config, upgrade, update signatures, license a device during initial boot.